Programs For Troubled Teens and Families From Pennsylvania

 In the best-case scenario, puberty is unpleasant.
 At worst, it turns into all-out war capable of pulling families apart, ruining relationships, and causing severe distress for all involved.
 Though this may sound familiar to a lot of families, most girls’ experience falls somewhere in the middle.

 The foundation of Asheville Academy’s program is rebuilding family relationships.
-Often, when Pennsylvania parents choose Asheville Academy for Girls, they find themselves believing that the family is beyond repair.
-By the time families leave Asheville Academy for Girls, they’ve found ways to reconnect with their daughter by challenging that belief.
+Often, when Pennsylvania parents choose Asheville Academy, they find themselves believing that the family is beyond repair.
+By the time families leave Asheville Academy, they’ve found ways to reconnect with their daughter by challenging that belief.

 For more information about getting help for your daughter from Pennsylvania through our therapeutic boarding school, please call 800-264-8709.

 We Can Help Your Daughter Heal

 Our therapists provide personalized treatment plans for each child

 Asheville Academy takes a different, more personalized approach to helping troubled teens in our program.
 Unlike so many other programs for troubled teens, Asheville Academy provides a therapeutic boarding school experience to ensure that a girl can take all the time she needs to heal, without losing a beat academically.
 Asheville Academy integrates academics and therapy to help Pennsylvania girls get the most out of their experience.

 School is one of the key environments for children.
 Many of life’s greatest lessons are learned in the hallways.
 However, a school environment can also be full of negative experiences, like bullying, academic troubles, and low self-esteem, for many young girls.
 Without appropriate support from teachers, Pennsylvania girls may feel like they are spiralling out of control in a traditional school setting.